EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “I thought I was going to die…”

-“You’re not going to die, I’m here.”
+“You’re not going to die, I’m here.
+Shh.”

 “I don’t want to die\!”
-I cried into his arms.
+I dug my face into his arms.

+\*\*\*
 The incident threw the whole town into chaos.
-The captain of the guards had died, his body displayed in the middle of town square for all to see.
+The captain of the guards had died, his body displayed in the middle of town square for all to see, his limbs stacked like bricks on his body.
 The townspeople started protesting, demanding the capture of the Executioner.
-The Baron had to listen to the people, lest be trampled under their angry mob.
-Resultingly, a bunch of guards from the surrounding towns and cities got sent here.
+The Baron, now without his trusted captain, had to listen to the angry mob, lest he be trampled under their angry feet.
+A missive had been sent from Barre and resultingly, a bunch of guards from the surrounding towns and cities got sent to our town.
+It must have cost the Baron a lot.

-My dad had investigated the secret area and found a field of growing flowers, white lilies were blooming in the dark underground.
-I had been caught by that very same serial killer.
-The guards concluded the town-wide search and concluded that he had fled the town after seeing the number of guards.
-The angry townspeople reluctantly accepted this, and the following incident-free days seemed to reassure them.
-The town was in a joyous mood.
+Dad investigated the secret area and found a field of white roses growing in the dark.
+I didn’t know what to feel that Finn's father had been The executioner, I didn’t want to feel anything about that matter.

+The newly appointed captain of the guards took the new recruits and did a town-wide search and found the secret area.
+My dad had erased all traces of us and made it seem like he left town.
+The guards came to that conclusion and relayed the facts to the townspeople.
+Seeing the massive number of guards patrolling their streets, they had to reluctantly accept the theory.

+Nothing happened the following weeks and the townspeople began celebrating each week that passed without a murder, it was like a small festival that attracted the neighboring towns and cities.
+The Baron was beyond happy that more people spent money in his town.

 Finn had disappeared somewhere, but I couldn’t care less.
-Karrie and Eric had a hypothesis that he also got taken by the Executioner, which I couldn’t help but find funny.
+Karrie and Eric had a hypothesis that he also got taken by the Executioner, which I couldn’t help but find a bit ironic.

-And so a month had passed.
-The leaves were turning brown and thin summer dresses changed into jackets and coats.
-My fingers on my left hand could still not fully bend and scars marred my skin where the hammer had hit.
+And so two months had passed.
+The leaves were turning brown and thin summer dresses changed into longer dresses and coats.
+The skin on my left hand had healed on its own but the damaged fingers could still not fully bend.
+Scars and disfigured flesh marred my skin where the hammer had hit it.

+My mom was beside herself when she first saw me being carried in by my dad.
+The physical pain was extreme, but the pain of hearing my moms sobbing through the night hurt me more.
+She had cried two weeks straight.

 My mom had calmed down considerably, now only hovering around me occasionally.
-A sad expression crept onto her face each time she saw my hands, making me want to start wearing gloves.
-Hearing this she only got sadder, but she still made me a thin pair.
+A sad expression crept onto her face each time she saw my hands, which made me want to start wearing gloves.
+When she heard me tell this, she only got sadder.
+She made me a comfy pair the very next day.

 Sitting with my hands clasped in my lap, I glared at the statue towering over me.
-What’s so funny?
-The marble face smirked at me.
-I felt my anger rising.
+What’s so funny, huh?
+The marble face was smiling at me.

 We were visiting the church today.
 Dad had asked, or demanded, that the head priest use his healing magic on me.
 He had a more sizable amount of divine mana and could therefore use a higher grade healing spell.
-The always smiling priest had frowned for a moment as my body rejected the spell.
-He remarked how he now knew how the other priest felt.
+The eternally smiling priest frowned for a second as I felt his magic bounce off my body.
+It felt unpleasant.

 The sun streamed through the stained glass, blinding me in the eyes.
 Why was I reincarnated?
 Was this even a reincarnation?
 I took over someone’s body and still had my old memories.
 The monks at the temple said that life was like a wheel, neither a start nor an end existed.
 Is that why I have my memories?
 Nothing made sense.
-Frustration began building up.

-I felt my face twist.
-And why did my knife just bounce off of that kid’s neck?
-The plan was perfect, there were no holes.
-If the golden circles hadn’t stopped me from piercing my dagger through his neck, then he wouldn’t have had the chance to retaliate.
-He should have had his jugular cut, resulting in him bleeding out within three minutes.
-I touched my stomach, it was still stinging a bit.
+I felt my body boil.

+My face twisted.
+And why did my knife bounce off his neck?
+I wouldn’t have been captured had he just died right there and then.
+It was perfect, he had been successfully lured to a quiet place.
+The golden circles seemed to protect him.
+The same golden circles whenever someone lied.
+I clenched my hands.
+It hurt.

 “Is this your doing?”
 My voice echoed in the empty prayer room.
 Silence.